gerardog/gsudo/README.md

 #### PowerShell Alias

-- You can create a custom alias for gsudo or Invoke-gsudo, as you prefer: (add one of these lines to your $PROFILE)
+- Optional: You can create a custom alias `sudo` for `gsudo` or `Invoke-gsudo` as you prefer, by adding one of these lines to your $PROFILE:

   - `Set-Alias 'sudo' 'gsudo'` or
   - `Set-Alias 'sudo' 'Invoke-gsudo'`